 - crustacean shellfish

-It is, however, important to note that proportionally only a small segment of the population has allergies.
+It is, however, essential to note that proportionally only a small segment of the population has allergies.
 In other words, not everyone develops an allergic reaction to these foods.

 Why is Food Safety Important?